Y8Games/Y8-ai-gym/README.md

 ## Development
 - `npm start`
-- Open `http://localhost:8080` in one or more browser tabs
+- Open `http://localhost:8080` in a browser
 - Client side code (everything in the src folder) is auto loaded.
 To restart the server, push `Ctrl + C`.
-The main file of interest is the src/game.js that contains the algorithm and game mechanics..
+The main file of interest is the src/game.js that contains the algorithm and game mechanics.

 ## Training and Evaluating